THROUGH THE SKIN / 18 minutes, color/b&w, 16mm film and digital video, 2002

-In this personal experimental autobiography, I present a meditation on the experience and trauma of growing up androgynous.
-Incorporating home movies with vintage health public service announcements, along with his own performance pieces, Montague jarringly discloses the conflicts between his changing female body with that of his gender and sexual identity.
-Through a montage of images set against a dissonant soundtrack, he speaks about the misunderstandings and tensions his identity struggle caused his family and the depression that later resulted.
-In scenes where Montague binds his breasts, he painfully discloses how his parents sent him to a psychologist who diagnosed him with bi-polar disorder – a diagnosis that later proved to be incorrect.
-Exploring the complexities and implications of feeling androgynous in a female body, Through the Skin presents more than a personal testimony on the transgender experience, it provokes universal questions on the meaning of gender.
+This personal experimental autobiography presents a meditation on the experience and trauma of growing up gender nonconforming in 1980's rural south.
+Incorporating home movies with vintage health public service announcements, along with personal performance pieces, Through the Skin jarringly discloses the conflicts of a changing female body.
+Through a montage of images set against a dissonant soundtrack, the film speaks about the misunderstandings and tensions of identity struggle caused by family and the depression that later resulted.
+Exploring the complexities and implications of feeling androgynous in a female-assigned body, Through the Skin presents more than a personal testimony on the transgender experience, it provokes universal questions on the meaning of gender and mental health.